malik-tillman/Defualt-WBS-Boilerplate/readme.md

-# My Default Webpack Setup
+# My Default WBS Boilerplate

 A simple boilerplate Webpack + Babel + SASS build project I developed to help me jump into creating new sites and testing Javascript libraries without having to worry about my Javascript breaking on different browsers.